dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 /// Similar to [Duration.inDays], but handles fractional days.
 {% endprettify %}

-Constructors are similar except the "member" is the name of the constructor.
-For the unnamed constructor, the member name is the class's name:
+Named constructors work like members.
+For the unnamed constructor, put parentheses after the class name:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/docs_good.dart (ctor)"?>
 {% prettify none %}
-/// To create a point, call [Point.Point] or use [Point.polar] to ...
+/// To create a point, call [Point()] or use [Point.polar()] to ...
 {% endprettify %}

 ### DO use prose to explain parameters, return values, and exceptions.